 1: Blocking diodes are required for solar panels to prevent discharge at night.
 They are often installed on the back of the panels.

 Please review the installation instructions for your solar panels.
 The drawing above shows a larger blocking diode inline with the wire going to the controller; you may also install the blocking diode in this manner as well.
-A fuse or braker is recommended for safety.
-Please use a fuse of no more than 120 amps, in a 12v system, and 100 amps for 24v.
+A fuse or breaker is required for safety.
+Please use a fuse of no more than 60 amps, per array a 12v system, and 50 amps per array for 24v.

-Please note: this controller does not include a blocking diode nor an A/C to D/C rectifier, as these are specific to your application.
+Please note: this controller does not include a blocking diode nor any A/C to D/C rectifier, as these are specific to your application.
 If you are using the controller with a DC turbine or solar panels, you may need to purchase a blocking diode.
 A/C turbines require rectification from A/C to D/C.

-2 Important: If your solar panels charge current will exceed 60 amps, then it is recommended that you split the current flow through the relays by hooking up 1⁄2 of your panels to one white wire and the other 1⁄2 to the other white wire.
+2 Important: If your solar panels charge current will exceed 60 amps, then you must you split the current flow through the relays by hooking up $\frac{1}{2}$ of your panels to one relay and $\frac{1}{2}$ of the panels to the other relay.
 This will ensure that no single relay is forced to carry more than its rated load should one relay engage or disengage prior to the other.
-(Split the red wires up if using the standard disconnect drawing on page 7.)